 Restricted cash of \$673,474 pertains to collateral for a letter of credit facility of \$2,693,895 from the Bank that is associated with a surety performance insurance bond secured in connection with a key customer contract.
-The surety performance insurance bond expires on August 8, 2023, unless released prior to this date (Note 19(a)).
+The Company satisfied its performance obligations pertaining to the surety performance insurance bond after December 31, 2023, resulting in the release of the surety performance insurance bond allowing for the termination of the above-referenced letter of credit facility resulting in the restricted cash referenced above being returned to Tantalus (see also Note 19(a)).